 – Register at the local Town Hall on the “Padron”.
 This is the equivalent of placing yourself on the voters roll in Spain.
 The Padron enables the town hall to do a head count on the number of permanent dwellers in the area and therefore petition for grants to maintain and improve the infrastructure.
 The Padron Certificate is needed to register at a health centre, getting children into school and also for a variety of other matters.
 It has a validity between 30 – 90 days, however once obtained only needs to be updated when you actually need to show it to the authorities.

-– Apply for a Residencia.
-All EU citizens planning to reside in Spain for more than three months per year must obtain the form of Residents Certificate (Residencia).
+– Apply for a TIE.
+All EU citizens planning to reside in Spain for more than three months per year must obtain the form of Residents Ccard (TIE).
 This is issued by the offices of Extranjeria/National Police.

-– The Residents certificate is a document that certifies your residence in Spain with the Central Register of Foreigners (Registro Central de Extranjeros) and lists your name, where you live, your nationality, the date you registered, and your Foreigner’s Identity Number (the NIE).
-Having a Residents Certificate does not mean that you are fiscally resident.
+– The TIE is a card that certifies your residence in Spain with the Central Register of Foreigners (Registro Central de Extranjeros) and lists your name, where you live, your nationality, the date you registered, and your Foreigner’s Identity Number (the NIE).
+Having a TIE does not mean that you are fiscally resident.
 A fiscal resident means you file income tax returns in Spain.
-Your NIE and Residencia can be in one document.
+Your NIE and TIE can be in one card.

 – If your country has a reciprocal agreement with Spain, apply for a S1 form to obtain a medical card.
 If not covered by the Social Security system, it is essential to take out a private medical plan.